October 04, 2018 - By Ginna Hall, Senior Writer, Nielsen Visual IQ

 If so, you’re not alone.
 We call this problem the “new digital divide.”
 The new digital divide is the chasm between traditional and new ways of marketing effectiveness.

 Twenty years ago, Google introduced search engine marketing and brought us greater reach than ever before.
-Since then, LinkedIn (2002), Facebook (2004) and Twitter (2007) have changed the ecosystem with social media.
+Since then, LinkedIn (2002), Twitter (2007), Snapchat (2011) and more have changed the ecosystem with social media.

 In 2007, the launch of the iPhone shifted the power dynamic between consumers and brands forever.
 And in 2009, real-time bidding (RTB) upended how online display advertising is bought and sold.